 He was a first-team All-Southwest District pick last season as the Rams rolled to the state championship.

-An All-GWOC linebacker from Centerville, Wynn announced his decision June 26.
+An All-GWOC linebacker from Centerville, Wynn announced June 26 he was going to Akron.

-He had more than 10 offers, including Cincinnati, Miami, Syracuse, Ohio and Toledo.
+He had more than 10 offers, including Cincinnati, Miami, Syracuse, Ohio and Toledo, at that time.